BEICBIM/BEICPBLChallenge/Phase2/Readme&TOC.md

 ## The Process...

-The planning and virtual development process employed in a Built Environment Innovation Challenge, in the pursuit of a viable built environment solution, essentially follows a basic systems development process described by INCOSE.
+The planning and virtual development process employed in a Built Environment Innovation Challenge, in the pursuit of a viable built environment solution, is essentially a basic [systems engineering](http://sebokwiki.org/wiki/Introduction_to_Systems_Engineering) development process:

 ## For a Successful Outcome...